 I joined the School of Cross-Faculty Studies as in September 2017.
 I joined Warwick in 2015 as Research Fellow in Italian Studies on the project Aristotelianism in the Italian Vernacular, funded by the European Research Council.
-I have taught all levels of Italian language and culture from the middle ages to present day, along with classical Greek and Roman epic poetry, medieval and renaissance French literature, early modern English epic, and renaissance Latin.
+I have taught all levels of Italian language and culture from the middle ages to present day, along with classical Greco-Roman epic poetry, medieval and renaissance French literature, early modern English epic, and renaissance Latin.
 I have also designed an introductory course to the Digital Humanities.

 I have been passionate about interdisciplinary Liberal Arts education since my undergraduate degree at the Liberal Arts College of Concordia University in Montréal, Canada, where I was born and raised.
 During the course of this degree, I developed an interest in early modern Spanish and Italian literatures.
-In 2008, I moved to New York City where I studied Italian at New York University, obtatining my M.A. in 2010 and my Ph.D. in 2015 with a dissertation project on changing definitions of heroism in sixteenth-century Latin and vernacular Christian epics written in Italy.
+In 2008, I moved to New York where I studied Italian at New York University, obtaining my M.A. in 2010 and my Ph.D. in 2015 with a dissertation project on changing definitions of heroism in sixteenth-century Latin and vernacular Christian epics written in Italy.

 Currently, I am working on my first book, Hero of the Day: The Development of Christian Epic in Sixteenth-Century Italy.
 I am also organizing an edited collection of essays on new perspectives in the study of early modern poetics—Beyond Aristotle's Poetics: New Directions in Early Modern Italian Literary Criticism—which emerges from a conference and graduate workshop that I organized at the Newberry Library in March 2017.

 - Christian epic